Effectful Semantics in Bicategories: Strong, Commutative, and Concurrent Pseudomonads: Strong pseudomonads

 \begin{definition} Let $(\B, \otimes, I)$ be a monoidal bicategory.
 A \emph{left strength} for a pseudomonad $(T, \eta, \mu)$ consists of a left strength $(t, \x, \y)$ for the underlying pseudofunctor, together with invertible modifications

 expressing the compatibility of $t$ with the pseudomonad structure.
-This is subject to the coherence axioms of \Cref{fig:coherence-axioms-for-strong-pseudomonad}, namely: three axioms expressing compatibility with the monad structure, two axioms laws relating $\x$ respectively with $\z$ and $\w$, and two axioms relating $\y$ respectively with $\z$ and $\w$. \end{definition}
+This is subject to two axioms expressing compatibility with the monad structure and two axioms expressing compatibility for $\x$ with $\w$ and $\z$, respectively (\Cref{fig:other-coherence-axioms-for-strong-pseudomonad}), and two axioms expressing compatibility for $\y$ with $\w$ and $\z$, respectively (\Cref{fig:y-coherence-axioms-for-strong-pseudomonad}). \end{definition}